zio/zio-dynamodb/docs/guides/data-modelling.md

 ## A maximum of **22** fields per case class
 The high level API uses the Reified Optics feature of ZIO Schema to generate optics for case classes and sealed traits.
 This feature has a limitation of 22 fields per case class.

 This limitation is something to be aware of when designing your models.
-In practice however this limitation can be overcome by using nested case classes and in the case of deeply nested hierarchies, by using product and sum types (see section below).
+In practice however this can be overcome by using nested case classes and in the case of deeply nested hierarchies, by using product and sum types (see section below).

 ## Deep OO Style hierarchies are not supported - modelling data using Product and Sum Types
-Deep Object-Oriented like hierarchies with abstract classes/fields are not supported - only hierarchies one level deep are supported - again this is a limitation of ZIO Schema - however these limitations can be overcome by using product and types rather than inheritance.
+Deep Object-Oriented like hierarchies with abstract classes/fields are not supported - only hierarchies one level deep are supported - again this is a limitation of ZIO Schema - however these limitations can be overcome by using product and sum types rather than inheritance.

 ```scala